 The Death Penalty

-Statement from PJALS and Inland NW Death Penalty Abolition Group regarding Governor Inslee’s moratorium:
+Statement from PJALS and Inland NW Death Penalty Abolition Group regarding Governor Inslee’s moratorium enacted in 2014:

 Governor Inslee’s action in issuing a moratorium on the death penalty was a necessary step toward “equal justice under the law” which we agree should be the state’s primary responsibility.
 We thank the Governor for his leadership and courage with this action which has increased conversation on this important issue.
 We look forward to working with the Legislature to bring a bill to the Governor’s desk to fully repeal the death penalty in Washington State.